 - Two announcements made in the wake of Sapphire Stone's success are believed to have led to the even greater success of Griffon's Goblet: Samuel L. Mothersquawkin' Hawkson as Professor Storm Talon note , and William Featherton, who was considered perfectly cast as Ambassador Hawkwings.

 - The reveal that a shertain Shcotshpony was cast to play Daring's father...Now jossed by his retirement.

 - Pony Jay playing Commandant Rex in the radio plays.
 Like Hairerion Trot, his involvement in the film series led to much rejoicing.
-It was also something of a Base Breaker, though, especially within the Diamond Dog community (see Unfortunate Implications).
+It was also somewhat controversial, though, especially within the Diamond Dog community (see Unfortunate Implications).

 - He will be missed.

 - Though word is they're trying to get David Haye.
 Even if means potentially more MGI in the movies, there are those who are saying "Yeeeeeeeess..."

 - The departure of Bravado's original actor from the film series stirred up a lot of controversy and angst among the fandom — until it was revealed that he would be replaced by Bruce Campfire.
 Cue screams of excitement, especially from those who had been saying all along that Bruce should have been Bravado.